kevin-bruton/jwt/README.md

 # A project that uses JWT

 This is a new project in nodejs which I'll be updating from time to time.
+The JWT is stored in sessionStorage.
+This means that in a real, production app, we would need to take care to protect ourselves against XSS.
+CSRF (more complex) isn't an issue as sessionStorage/localStorage only works within the same domain/subdomain.

 ## Routes